kaaiz/Instagram-Data-Modeling/README.md

 ## ❔How to generate the UML diagram?

 Type `$ python3 models.py` on the console.
-Open he file `diagram.png` to check out your URML diagram!
+Open he file `diagram.png` to check out your URML diagram!# Instagram-Data-Modeling